-Although rain can be more of an issue here than on the east-side, some steep routes can still be done in the rain.
+Although wetter on average than regions east of the Cascades, some steep routes stay dry in the rain.
 Moreover, summer conditions are often ideal, with cool shady spots for midday climbing.
 As most cliffs are partly south-facing, one can also climb here in winter.

-The small mountain town of Index, just below the cliffs on the Skykomish River, provides a picturesque place to relax and enjoy other things as well.
+The small mountain town of Index, just below the cliffs on the Skykomish River, provides a picturesque place to relax and enjoy other activities as well.

 Free and scenic camping exists just 100 yards or so towards town from the Lower Wall parking area.
 One can camp near the river or near their car.

-Though known as a place with only hard routes, Index has plenty of moderates (i.e., 5.9 or less).
-If you use the tool on the left side of this page, you can find over 50 full-length moderate routes.
+Though having a reputation for hard routes, Index has plenty of moderates routes under 5.10.
+If you use the "Best routes for YOU in this area" tool on the left side of this page, you can find over 60 full-length moderate routes.
 More exist in published guidebooks.